 The Carbon Literacy Project was founded and developed by Cooler Projects CIC.
 The Cooler Projects team now deliver The Carbon Literacy Project on behalf of The Carbon Literacy Trust.

-Cooler co-founder.
-Having graduated in biochemistry, Dave began his career with Deloittes and then spent twelve years working in IT becoming a director of one of the North West’s top IT companies.
-He then founded a small consultancy and spent ten years working as a management trainer and coach in the commercial sector.
+Co-founder and Managing Director.
+Having graduated in biochemistry, Dave began his career with what is now Deloitte, and then spent twelve years working in IT, becoming a director of one of the North West’s top IT companies.
+He then founded a small management consultancy and spent ten years working as a management trainer and coach in the commercial sector.
+However increasingly concerned by the obvious and growing challenge of climate change, he became active with his local Friends of the Earth group, evolved his business into sustainability work, and in parallel spent seven years as a trustee and director on the board of Friends of the Earth in the UK.

-Dave is an experienced public speaker and advocate and has appeared widely on BBC TV and Radio, ITV, C4 and Sky and in the regional and national press, and recent work has included management consultancy advising a corporate on product sustainability, developing a feasibility study for a sustainable business network, work creating, developing and leading The Carbon Literacy Project, and general advocacy, advisory and chairing work.
+He is an experienced public speaker and advocate and has appeared widely on BBC TV and Radio, ITV, C4 and Sky and in the regional and national press.
+When not developing and leading The Carbon Literacy Project, he is involved in other general advocacy, advisory and chairing work, cycles and swims, reads and studies art and architecture, and “bothers butterflies” with a camera.

 Cooler co-founder.
 Phil is a long-standing social entrepreneur, broadcaster and community activist based in Manchester.
 He wants to leave his children ‘a future, not an apology’.